manjaro/pacman-mirrors/docs/index.md

 ## 2) random - randomly generate the output mirrorlist
 # Method = rank

-## Define protocols and priority eg. 'https,http' or 'http,https'
+## Define protocols and priority
+##   separated by comma 'https,http' or 'http,https'
+##             or space 'https http' or 'http https'
 ## ATM available protocols are: http, https, ftp
 ## Not specifying a protocol will ban the protocol from being used
-## If a mirror has more than one protocol defined only the first is written to the mirrorlist
 ## Empty means all in reversed alphabetic order
+## If a mirror has more than one protocol defined
+##  only the first is written to the mirrorlist
 # Protocols =

 ## Specify to use only mirrors from a specific country.
-## Can add multiple countries separated by a comma (example: Germany,France,Belgium)
+## Can add multiple countries
+##   separated by comma 'Germany,France,Belgium'
+##             or space 'Germany France Belgium'
 ## Get a list of all available counties with 'pacman-mirrors -l'
 ## Empty means all
 # OnlyCountry =